 By the time she was about sixteen, she had got into the habit of waking up before daybreak for her morning prayers and other rituals after which she would get ready and go to school.
 She was a very bright student who always performed very well and so was the favourite of most of her teachers.
 Once school got over, she would head back home with her brothers in tow.
 No matter how tired she was or how much of school work she had, she would always take time out to help her mother in the kitchen.
 But in the evening when most of her friends would be out playing, chatting or spending time with each other, she and her father would be either busy attending some religious discourse or having some discussion related to their religion.
 All these sessions had a deep impact on the young and impressionable mind.
 This great religious exposure made her turn out into an extremely plain and simple girl.
 While girls of her age loved clothes, jewellery, going for outings, movies she preferred to be dressed very simply with no desire whatsoever of meeting anyone.
 She considered her friends to be very frivolous and shallow and could not relate to them in any way.

 It was fine, to begin with, but gradually it was the mother who started realizing that she was being left out of all social gatherings, she had no friends and in fact, children of her age mocked her and made fun of her and her ways.
 She was far too frugal and austere in her ways and conduct.
 She tried to draw her husband’s attention to the situation but he did not pay much attention to her.
 He felt that his daughter was setting an example for others and was turning out to be an enlightened and evolved person as compared to her flippant and immature friends.
 What he failed to realize was the fact that Shruti was becoming a part of a world which was not the world of a normal, typical girl of her age.
 She was getting to be far too precocious, serious and way too mature for her age.
+Somewhere in his desire to guide her onto the right path the father ended up misguiding her as he did not teach her to draw a line.
+Too much of anything is bad and as a parent, he should have known that.

 Being a bright girl she passed out of school with flying colours and in fact topped the city.
 The parents, she herself, the school were all thrilled with the result.
 She joined a medical school, something that she had always wanted to and it was only a matter of time before she qualified to become a doctor.
 Her parents’ and especially her father’s joy knew no bounds.
 However, what was disturbing and getting largely ignored by all was her continuing devotion to the path of her religion with its set of restrictions and do’s and don’ts.
 She was a complete loner with no friends other than those who sometimes needed her help in studies.
 Some of her classmates had now started thinking of getting married but this wasn’t something she wanted to do.
 In fact her beliefs about purity, piousness, dutifulness had made her think of a path in life which had nothing to do with the way in which most girls of her age were thinking of leading their lives.
 She actually looked down upon the others and considered their lives, their views to be impure, unholy and therefore unacceptable.